DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: User Study

 \subsubsection{Evaluation of post-questionnaires}

 Each participant answered 10 questions in two separate post-questionnaire forms: one for \name{} and one for \baseline{}.
 They provided ratings on a 7-point Likert scale (7 being strongly agree).
-The questions and their average rating are shown in Table \ref{table:ratings}.
+The questions and their average ratings are shown in \autoref{table:ratings}.

 The results indicate that \name{} received higher ratings than \baseline{} in 8 out of 10 questions.
 The \baseline{} received a better rating for only the first question regarding the learnability of the visualization.
 This is reasonable as \baseline{} supports fewer interactions than \name{}.
-From the ratings of several important aspects of image visualization, \name{} is found to be statistically significantly more preferable than \baseline{}, such as getting an overview, performing detailed analysis, identifying image categories, and discovering new insights.
+From the ratings of several important aspects of image visualizations, \name{} is found to be statistically significantly more preferable than \baseline{}, such as getting an overview, performing detailed analysis, identifying image categories, and discovering new insights.
 Moreover, participants on average inclined more towards \name{} than \baseline{} in mentioning their eagerness to use the tool again.
-The difference is significant ($p < 0.05$).